clemenssielaff/notf/pynotf/pynotf/logic.md

 We started out with the assumption that the Circuit must not contain any cycles, meaning that the path that a Signal takes through the Circuit must never fold back onto itself.
 This is a safe requirement to make, since Switches contain user-defined code that may not be reentrant.
 It also rules out the possibility of the Signal cycling endlessly through the same loop, crashing the whole system.
 Lastly, it is also easy to prove that a graph does not contain cycles, which made the rule enforceable at runtime.
 <br>So why didn't we just leave it at that?

-First, we noted that reentrancy would not be a problem, because by the time an Switch emits a new Signal, all of the user-defined code has already completed.
+First, we noted that reentrancy would not be a problem because by the time an Switch emits a new Signal, all of the user-defined code has already completed.
 And the emission in turn does not require access to any of the Switches (user-defined) state that might change in a situation where the user-defined code is executed while the emission is still running.

 Next, it occurred to us that it was in fact possible to create create cyclic graphs that would never get stuck in an infinite loop because of the way their user-defined code would work.
 For example, a Switch that keeps two Receivers and emits the first value it receives to the first only and the second to the second only.
 If the circle was through the first Receiver but not through the second, the Logic as a whole would still work fine.

 On the flip-side, the same user-defined code also makes it impossible to sort the elements in a Circuit statically (without executing it) since it might perform different based on the Switches' states.
-This meant that while it was still easy enough to prove that a Circuit did not have any cycles (if there was no cyclic connection there can not be a cycle, no matter what code the user injects), it was not possible to prove statically that Circuit *did* have cycles.
+This meant that while it was still easy enough to prove that a Circuit did not have any cycles (if there was no cyclic connection there can not be a cycle, no matter what code the user writes), it was not possible to prove statically that Circuit *did* have cycles.

 For a moment there we considered allowing cycles in the graph, since the only downside was the possibility of endless loops ...though you can do that in every programming language and still people somehow manage.
 An additional advantage of simply allowing cycles was that we did not have to check for them anymore.
 Because even though proving the absence of cycles in a graph is a simple topological sort of the graph, graphs could grow arbitrarily large (although in practice, we expect them to be in the hundreds of elements and rather shallow).
 Plus the fact that the Circuit has the ability to modify itself during event handling meant that we would have to re-check every time a Receiver connected to an Emitter mid-event.
 Quite a bit of overhead to check for something that should not happen anyway.